ros/urdfdom/README.md

 [![Build Status](https://travis-ci.org/ros/urdfdom.png)](https://travis-ci.org/ros/urdfdom)

 ### Installing from Source with ROS

+**Warning: this will break ABI compatibility with future /opt/ros updates through the debian package manager.
+Use at your own risk.**

 This is not best practice for installing, but works.
 This version is for ROS Hydro but should be easily customized for future version of ROS:

 ```